Rafi521/Bit-Mascot-SQA-Automation-Task/README.md

 # BitMascot Assessment - Playwright Automation

-This project automates the SauceDemo E2E flow using Playwright with JavaScript (ES Modules).
+This project automates the SauceDemo using Playwright with JavaScript.

 ## Scenario Covered
 - Login with valid credentials